ElpadoCan/SpotMAX/spotmax/docs/source/install/stable.rst

 .. include:: _install_numba.rst

-Updating to the latest stable version of spotMAX
+Updating to the latest stable version of SpotMAX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To update to the latest version of spotMAX, open the terminal, activate the
+To update to the latest version of SpotMAX, open the terminal, activate the
 ``acdc`` environment with the command ``conda activate acdc`` and the run the
 follwing command::